 Here are the Peanut Butter Blossoms taking a little photo opp with their BFF’s, the Hot Chocolate Cookies.
 Cookies for Santa are ready!

 Looking for some more Christmas cookie options that start with a cookie mix?
 Check out Hot Chocolate Cookies or Mint Sugar Cookies with a mug of Freezer Creamy Coffee Mix.
-Yum!
+Or don’t forget you can grab the Christmas Cookies ebook on Amazon here.
 What are your favorite Christmas cookies?
 I’d love to hear in the comments!

 - 1 Peanut Butter Cookie mix, prepared (I used Betty Crocker)